 A complex wound is one with extensive loss of skin and soft tissue with exposure of underlying tendons, bones and implants1.
-One or more of the following conditions must be present for a wound to be categorised as a complex type2.
+One or more of the following conditions must be present for a wound to be categorised as a complex type.

-- 1. Extensive loss of the integument is an important criterion.
-Chronic wounds are defined as wounds that have not healed expontaneously in three months and usually have a common pattern of the complexity1. - 2.
-Infection is frequently present as a complication in chronic wounds and in itself may be the cause
+1. Extensive loss of the integument is an important criterion.
+Chronic wounds are defined as wounds that have not healed expontaneously in three months and usually have a common pattern of the complexity.